stephanj/DevoxxGenieTerminal/README.md

 # Devoxx Genie Terminal Prototype

-**Devoxx Genie Terminal** is a macOS application that provides a user-friendly terminal interface with AI-powered command suggestions and execution.
+**Devoxx Genie Terminal** is a macOS Swift application that provides a user-friendly terminal interface with AI-powered command suggestions and execution.
 It leverages the Ollama service for natural language processing and command generation, enhancing the traditional terminal experience.

 https://github.com/user-attachments/assets/840cca49-04c1-4c75-a7a4-09b2c291d313